Jiei-S/clean-architecture-go/go-rest/README.md

 ### E2E Test

-You need to run the following commands to test.
+To run E2E test, you need to run the following commands or GitHub Actions Workflow.

 ```bash
 # e2e container up and migration up